 It becomes a bit of a dirt trail and then drops down to the main Laodifang trail again, rejoining at this point:

-For a while the trail runs right along the top of the ridge, giving you views to the right of Taipei 101 & central Taipei and to the left of northern Taipei & Yangmingshan:
+For a while the trail runs along the top of the ridge, giving you views to the right of Taipei 101 & central Taipei and to the left of northern Taipei & Yangmingshan:

 And then you reach Laodifang with some rest shelters and this viewing platform complete with metal paper planes: